alexanderovie/datos/docs/classes/KnowledgeGraphCarouselItemDataforseoLabsSerpElementItem.md

 > `optional` **title**: `string`

-Defined in: main.ts:106144
+Defined in: main.ts:115089

-title of the link
+title of the result in SERP

 #### Implementation of